1UPTEKBEN/BGIS/README.md

 # Ben's Gun Inventory Software

-"I'm not a developer, coder, or anything like that, so if you spot any issues, please feel free to help!"
+I'm not a developer, coder, or anything like that, so if you spot any issues, please feel free to help!

 ## Overview
 Ben's Gun Inventory Software is a Python-based application designed for Australian firearm owners.
 The software allows users to manage and track their gun inventory, licenses, ammunition stock, firearm categories, and more.
 It's a user-friendly tool.